yugr/rust-slides/features/cons/bounds-checks/analysis.md

    * compiler stats
      + loop autovec
        * can just count successful applications via `-Cllvm-args=-debug-only=loop-vectorize`
-       * or optimization remarks but they seem to [not work](https://github.com/rust-lang/rust/issues/96705#issuecomment-2957005389)
+       * or optimization remarks when/if they are [fixed](https://github.com/rust-lang/rust/issues/142375)
      + CSE
      + GVN
      + LICM